-- Recommended exam: Respiratory Status, Mental Status, Area of pain, Neuro. - Pain severity (1-10) is a vital sign to be recorded before and after medication administration and patient hand off. - Monitor BP and respirations closely as sedative and pain control agents may cause hypotension and or respiratory depression. - Consider patient's age, weight, clinical condition, use of drugs/alcohol, exposure to opiates when determining initial opiate dosing.
-Weight based dosing may provide a standard means of dosing calculation but it does not predict response. - Exercise caution when administering opiates and benzodiazepines; this combination results in deeper anesthesia with significant risk of respiratory compromise. - Burn patients may require more aggressive dosing.
+- Recommended exam: Respiratory Status, Mental Status, Area of pain, Neuro. - Pain severity (1-10) is to be recorded before and after medication administration and patient hand off. - Monitor BP and respirations closely as sedative and pain control agents may cause hypotension and or respiratory depression. - Consider patient's age, weight, clinical condition, use of drugs/alcohol, exposure to opiates when determining initial opiate dosing.
+Weight based dosing may provide a standard means of dosing calculation but it does not predict response.
+Consider starting at a lower initial dose and titrating to effect is recommended.
+Patients may not exceed listed maximum dose without Medical Control orders. - Exercise caution when administering opiates and benzodiazepines; this combination results in deeper anesthesia with significant risk of respiratory compromise. - Burn patients may require more aggressive dosing.
+Consider early Medical Control for additional orders. - Consider fentanyl as the primary opioid medication for pediatric traumatic pain.

-- Vital signs with O2 sats documented. - Pain scale documented before and after each intervention. - Repeat vital signs after each intervention.
+- Vital signs with O2 sats documented. - Pain scale documented before and after each intervention. - Repeat vital signs after each intervention. - If considering repeat administration of pain medications, nasal cannula capnography must be utilized.